Murder of Bob Chappell: Political concerns

-On 30 August 2021 Mike Gaffney MLC for Mersey tabled a series documents in Parliament that he said illustrated Neill-Fraser was denied justice because of an inadequate police investigation and false evidence put before the jury:
+Former Tasmanian Premier Lara Giddings is also a prominent supporter of calls to reassess Neill-Fraser case, as reported by the ABC.
+As also stated in the same source, on 30 August 2021 Mike Gaffney MLC for Mersey tabled a series of documents in Parliament that he said illustrated Neill-Fraser was denied justice because of an inadequate police investigation and false evidence put before the jury:

-"We have all had the benefit of a full expose, the results of years of RTI requests, the seeking of expert advice and detailed forensic analysis… Mr President, our courts have been misled, a woman has been incarcerated for 12 years as a consequence.”
+"We have all had the benefit of a full expose, the results of years of RTI requests, the seeking of expert advice and detailed forensic analysis… Mr President, our courts have been misled, a woman has been incarcerated for 12 years as a consequence."
+These documents, subsequently referred to as the "Etter/Selby Papers Tabled 31 August 2021" since they were prepared by Barbara Etter APM, former senior police officer, inaugural CEO of the Integrity Commission in Tasmania and previously, lawyer for Neill-Fraser, together with barrister Hugh Selby, have been made available online.
+A follow-up document prepared by Etter and Selby in 2025 has also been tabled in the Tasmanian Parliament.